ADD. SUBTRACT. REPEAT.

 Ensures trainees learn about machining, 3D printing, and additive/subtractive capabilities.

-Our machines can use nearly any weldable metal – in both wire and powder forms – except for reactive powders (aluminum, magnesium, and titanium, for example).
+Our machines can use nearly any weldable metal wire forms except for reactive powders (aluminum, magnesium, and titanium, for example).

 Tolerances for printed parts are based upon the build strategy, geometry, and deposition rate.
 While we can achieve +/- .010” on features, most of the time it is faster to avoid using perimeter passes.
 We recommend overbuilding by .030,” ensuring there is material for post-process machining for the most accurate manufacturing.
 Machined parts will always be more accurate and have a better surface finish as opposed to a printed part